-Albert Lynch was born in Trujillo, Peru to Irish parents.
-He settled in Paris, where he studied at l'École des Beaux-Arts.
-Lynch worked under the guidance of painters Jules Achille Noël, Gabriel Ferrier and Henri Lehmann.
-He took part in the Paris Salon from 1880, receiving a bronze medal in 1890, a first class medal in 1892 and a gold medal at the 1900 Exposition Universelle.
+Albert Lynch (the artist) was born in Trujillo, Peru to Irish parents.
+When he was twenty-one he went to Paris to study and live and studied at l'École des Beaux-Arts with the painters Jules Achille Noël, Gabriel Ferrier and Henri Lehmann.
+His first exhibition was at the Paris Salon of 1880, in the 1890 Salon he receiving a bronze medal, a first class medal in 1892 and a gold medal at the 1900 Exposition Universelle.
 He was made Chevalier of the Legion d'Honneur in 1901.

-There is a great deal of disagreement about the dates and places of his birth and death.
-It is possible, for example, to find sources that say he was born in Germany and that he lived well into the 1930s.
+There is a great deal of disagreement about the dates and places of his birth and death some say he was born in Germany and that he lived well into the 1930s, it remains a mystery.

-Influences: Jules Achille Noël, Gabriel Ferrier, Henri Lehmann
+Artists Influencing Albert Lynch: Jules Achille Noël, Gabriel Ferrier, Henri Lehmann.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.